Deep ocean lure grows as high-tech drilling pays off

 Quite what will be possible is unclear.
 For the energy to be harnessed, engineers will have to get amazing again.

-(This story has been corrected to change spelling paragraph 18 to Transocean, possessive "world's"; and spelling in paragraph 25 to WoodMac)
+(This story has been refiled to correct story link; spelling paragraph 18 to Transocean, possessive "world's"; spelling paragraph 25 WoodMac)

 (Additional reporting by Jeb Blount and Sabrina Lorenzi in Rio de Janeiro and by Balazs Koranyi in Oslo; Editing by Alastair Macdonald)